This is a chapter from 'A Tribute to the Round', a short book on the Bob Graham Round, written for charity and available here

 From Brandreth, follow the fence line on boggy ground for perhaps the final soddening of the round (staying to the left if you want a chance of dryer feet).
 Apart from seeking out firm ground, the main interest comes from looking onto Raven Crag and into the hanging valley of Gillercomb.
-Grey Knotts sports two tor-like summits, the south-eastern top supposedly the higher point.
+Grey Knotts sports two tor-like summits, the eastern top supposedly the higher point.

 On paper, the descent to Honister should present no challenges, even at this late stage of the round.
 However, history tells us this is dangerous ground, even for legends.
 In 1982, Billy Bland stopped and sat down mid-descent and Kilian Jornet struggled just the same in 2018.
 Knowing what had happened to Bland, he only avoided a similar fate by ordering himself: “I cannot sit here!”

 There are two ways down.
 The first is the unnamed ‘grassy line’.
 Eschewing the fence and heading towards Moses Trod, a trod on grassy ground soon appears, veering left (and further left than may feel right).
 This eventually leads to the quarry road and then shortly to Honister.
 A swift way down for those still with legs.